 - understanding when and how to respond to online criticism.

 So far, feedback on the tool has been positive with participants commenting that it is, 'very helpful and informative' and 'really easy to use and very nicely presented.'

 Dr Caroline Fryar, MDU head of advisory services, comments:

 'Social media can be a positive platform for medical professionals however, it is important to take a careful approach and avoid mistakes, such as inappropriate comments or photos, which can damage your reputation and career.

 'The MDU's new social media e-learning course helps to equip medical professionals with the knowledge to promote themselves and their practice ethically on social media; to understand the reputational risks associated with social media and considers how to respond appropriately to online complaints.'

-This guidance was correct at publication 19/03/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 19/03/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.